Imagine ball bearings dropping into a metal bucket. As each one drops it clangs and pulls your attention away from your task.

 The UCAT is a 2-hour computer-based assessment with 5 sections.
 Some are more time pressured than others, but all require speed of thought and strategy.

 The key to timing in Verbal Reasoning is how quickly you can interpret written information.
 This is arguably the most time-pressured section, with only 28 seconds per question and very large texts to read.

 One of the keys to QR timing is mastering the UCAT calculator and knowing when and when not to use it.
-Part of this is improving your ability to guesstimate at speed to save time.
+Part of this is improving your ability to guesstimate answers at speed to save time.

-You have 69 questions to answer in 26 minutes.
 Some questions may just be reading a short text and marking an action as “appropriate” or “inappropriate”, others take more thought.

 This allows you to compare your time-per-question data across all sections of your mock exams and gives you a comparative view of the average time Medify users take to reach a correct answer.

 Your weaknesses can easily be spotted via this new feature that shows your exact strengths and weaknesses.

 Unanswered questions?
 Try our UCAT FAQs article.